-In this daylong workshop, participants go through the basics of linocut printmaking, step- by- step.
+In this daylong workshop, participants go through the basics of linocut printmaking step-by-step.
 We will begin by talking about the specific challenges of drawing for linocut printing.
-The instructor will have drawings available for students to use, and students may bring their drawings (4” x 6”) in to use.
-Learn to transfer the drawings to the block, and then focus on different carving techniques, learning what some of the different tools available can do.
+The instructor will have drawings available for students to use, and students may bring their drawings (4″ x 6″) in to use.
+Learn to transfer the drawings to the block and focus on different carving techniques, learning what some of the various tools available can do.
 Most of the class will be spent carving on a practice block and the final block.
 When everyone is ready (or when time runs out!), we will begin the printing process, learning the basics of how to use water-based ink on your block.
-Each student will be able to print as many times as needed to get at least one good print of their block.
+Each student will print as many times as needed to get at least one good print of their block.
 Everyone will go home with his or her linocut block and print.

 Dana Falconberry is an artist and musician living between Texas and Michigan.
 After learning to carve and print linoleum blocks from a friend to make her album covers, she fell in love with the art form.
 About the process, she says, “Printmaking is a dream to me due to its ancient and meditative nature, as well as its ability to convey detail while maintaining its own distinct aesthetic.
 I am endlessly inspired by the natural and supernatural worlds and the connections between them, and I hope to connect others to these worlds through my prints.” falconberryprints.com